Course syllabus

 Optical spectroscopy: sources of light, optical and spectrally dispersive devices and components and detectors and optical analytical methods.

-Lasers: different types of lasers, single mode operation, high power lasers and peripheral equipment.
+Lasers: different types of lasers, single mode operation, short-pulse lasers, and auxiliary equipment.

-Laser spectroscopy: time-resolved spectroscopy and high-resolution Doppler-free techniques, orientation in ultrafast spectroscopy and cooling and interception of atoms and ions.
+Laser spectroscopy: time-resolved spectroscopy and high-resolution Doppler-free techniques, orientation in ultrafast spectroscopy and cooling and trapping of atoms and ions.

-Laser spectroscopic applications: remote sensing of air and water pollutions, combustion and reactions diagnostics and medical applications.
+Laser spectroscopic applications: remote sensing of air pollutions, combustion and reactions diagnostics and medical applications.

 Demonstrations: laser diagnostics including remote sensing and combustion diagnostics.

-Laboratory work: fourier transform spectroscopy and flame emission, applied laser spectroscopy on atmospheric gases and doppler-free saturation spectroscopy.
+Laboratory work: Fourier transform spectroscopy and flame emission, applied laser spectroscopy on atmospheric gases.

 Examination details